Meet the Faculty

 Evan Innerst (Professor)Science and Technology - Mathematics

-Jessica Kaven (Associate Professor)Humanities and Social Sciences - Communication Studies
+Jessica Kaven (Professor)Humanities and Social Sciences - Communication Studies

 - University of California, Stanislaus (Ed.D)